 Prices, Profitability and Supply/Demand

-The spreadsheets listed below provide data and trend lines for various components of the renewable energy industry.
+The spreadsheets listed below provide data and trends for various components of the renewable energy industry.
 These files are updated with new information each month.

-The U.S. public is concerned about rising food prices and escalating fuel prices.
-Recent increases in both fuel and grain prices lead to questions of how these prices have compared historically.
+Energy prices and their grain feedstock prices are commodity prices that are vulnerable to large swings over time.
+This section provides time-series trends in these prices and their relationship to each other.
 Comparisons are presented for crude oil, diesel fuel and gasoline with corn and soybean prices.
 These monthly data series include comparisons between energy prices (crude oil, gasoline and diesel fuel) and crop prices (corn and soybeans).

 Balance sheets for ethanol and biodiesel, as well as their feedstocks of corn and soybean oil provide insight on available supplies, various sources of demand, and carryover stocks that are left at the end of the marketing year after all demands have been met.